iboB/ibob.github.com/_drafts/testing-build-failure-with-cmake.md

 To some this might be enough, and that's perfectly fine.
 It's not to me, though.
 I very much dislike the fact that the test is spread between two files (in two different programming languages, even): one which contains the code being tested and another which tests the output against the expected value.

 One thing we could do is generate the source for the test from CMake and have the test and the expected output there.
 I don't like this, too.
-CMake has crazy and unintuitive substitution and expansion rules, so writing a significant amount of text (or C++ code) in a CMake string can easily lead to pain.
-Moreover, we wont get syntax highlighting, code completion and nice C++ editing features.
+CMake has very unintuitive substitution and expansion rules, so writing a significant amount of text (or C++ code) in a CMake string can easily lead to pain.
+Moreover, we won't get syntax highlighting, code completion, and nice C++ editing features.
 And even more... er... over, since this changes the CMake code, we will *have to reconfigure for every change we make*[^2].

 So, I think we can agree that it would be best if the expected error is added to a C++ source file.